Ikaroshu/VocabQuiz/README.md

 # VocabQuiz
-A vocabulary quiz system that  allows creating and testing quiz on vocabulary
+A vocabulary quiz app on Android that  allows creating and testing quiz on vocabulary